scala-steward/connect-rpc-scala/README.md

 }
 ```

+---

-Since integration happens on the foundational ScalaPB level, it works with all common GRPC code-generators:
+The library works with all commonly used GRPC code-generators for Scala:

 * [ScalaPB](https://scalapb.github.io) services with `Future` monad
 * [fs2-grpc](https://github.com/typelevel/fs2-grpc), built on top of `cats-effect` and `fs2`
 * [ZIO gRPC](https://scalapb.github.io/zio-grpc/), built on top of `ZIO`

-*Note*: at the moment, only unary (non-streaming) methods are supported.
+At the moment, only unary (non-streaming) methods are supported.

 ## Usage

-For SBT (you also need to install particular `http4s` server implementation):
+Installing with SBT (you also need to install one of `http4s` server implementations):

 ```scala
 libraryDependencies ++= Seq(